Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 > by default.
 Also, make sure you have at least one node in the scene.
 >

-Depending on the tool chosen in the toolbar, left-clicking will have a primary action in the viewport.
+Depending on the tool chosen in the toolbar, tapping/left-clicking will have a primary action in the viewport.
 For example, the `Select Mode` will select the left-clicked node in the viewport.
 Sometimes, left-clicking can be combined with a modifier (e.g., ``Ctrl``, or ``Shift``) to